Dakidhem/yassir-tech-test/readme.md

 ## Testing

-To run tests, you have to change the CMD in the docker file from "CMD ["node", "app.js" ]" to "CMD ["npx", "mocha", "test.js" ]" and rebuild
+To run tests, you have to change the CMD in the docker file from "CMD ["node", "app.js" ]" to "CMD ["npx", "mocha", "test.js" ]" and rebuild.